pauliwag/SYSC3110/README.md

 ***Performance***

-There is a linear increase in memory usage if the allow undo/redo checkbox is selected.
+There is a linear increase in memory usage if the *allow undo/redo* checkbox is selected.
 This is because we are storing a deep copy of the game world whenever it is changed.
-If playing on a computer with less than 4GB of RAM, you may not want to use the undo/redo feature.
+If playing on a computer with less than 4 GB of RAM, you may not want to use the undo/redo feature.

 ---

 ***Roadmap for iteration 4***

-The augmentation of save/load features will be expedited as our project already uses serialization (for undo/redo).

-**`TODO : Add more ...`**
+Our project already implements serialization (for undo/redo), thereby expediting the augmentation of save/load features in iteration 4.
+World::copy will be utilized to create deep copies of the game world; these worlds or game states will be stored in XML data files.
+As for level building, the user will be able to specify level dimensions (width by height) and perhaps maybe more.